shaadfazal/Animal-Classification-Project/README.md

-# Animal Classification Project
+# 🐾 Animal Classification Project

-Overview
+## 📘 Overview
-This Jupyter Notebook (Animal_project.ipynb) contains a complete pipeline for building and training an animal image classifier using TensorFlow and the ResNet50 architecture.
+This Jupyter Notebook (`Animal_project.ipynb`) contains a complete pipeline for building and training an animal image classifier using **TensorFlow** and the **ResNet50** architecture.
 The project demonstrates how to:

-Split a dataset into training and test sets

-Preprocess and load image data

-Build a transfer learning model using ResNet50

-Train and evaluate the model

-Save the trained model for future use

-Make predictions on new images

-The classifier is designed to recognize 15 different animal classes including bear, bird, cat, cow, deer, dog, dolphin, elephant, giraffe, horse, kangaroo, lion, panda, tiger, and zebra.

-Requirements
-To run this notebook, you'll need:

-Python 3.x

-TensorFlow 2.x

-Keras

-OpenCV

-NumPy

-Other standard Python data science libraries (Pandas, Matplotlib, etc.)

-Dataset Requirements
-The code expects an animal image dataset structured in the following way:

-dataset/
-    ├── Bear/
-    │   ├── bear_image_1.jpg
-    │   ├── bear_image_2.jpg
-    │   └── ...
-    ├── Bird/
-    │   ├── bird_image_1.jpg
-    │   ├── bird_image_2.jpg
-    │   └── ...
-    └── ... (other animal classes)
-Key Dataset Characteristics:
-Images organized in subfolders by class

-Supported image formats (JPG/JPEG/PNG)

-Recommended image size: 224x224 pixels (though the code will resize images)

-Balanced distribution across classes is ideal for best performance

-How to Use
-Place your animal image dataset in the dataset/ folder with the structure shown above

-Run the notebook cells sequentially:

-First cell: Dataset splitting into train/test sets

-Subsequent cells: Model building, training, and evaluation

-The trained model will be saved as animal_classifier_resnet50.h5 and .keras formats

-Use the prediction function to classify new animal images

-Model Performance
-The model achieves:

-Training accuracy: ~100%

-Validation accuracy: ~96.7%

-Saved Models
-The notebook saves two versions of the trained model:

-animal_classifier_resnet50.h5 - Traditional HDF5 format

-animal_classifier_resnet50.keras - Recommended Keras format

-Prediction Example
-The notebook includes a function to make predictions on new images:

-python
-predict_image("test/Kangaroo/Kangaroo_16_3.jpg")
-This will output the predicted class and confidence score.
+- ✅ Split a dataset into training and test sets
+- 🧼 Preprocess and load image data
+- 🧠 Build a transfer learning model using ResNet50
+- 🚀 Train and evaluate the model
+- 💾 Save the trained model for future use
+- 🔍 Make predictions on new images

+The classifier is designed to recognize **15 different animal classes**, including:
+> Bear, Bird, Cat, Cow, Deer, Dog, Dolphin, Elephant, Giraffe, Horse, Kangaroo, Lion, Panda, Tiger, Zebra

+---

+## 📦 Requirements

+Make sure the following are installed in your environment:

+- Python 3.x
+- TensorFlow 2.x
+- Keras
+- OpenCV
+- NumPy
+- Other standard Python libraries: `pandas`, `matplotlib`, etc.

+---

+## 📂 Dataset Requirements

+The code expects an animal image dataset with the following structure:
+- The `dataset/` directory should contain one subfolder for each animal class.
+- Each subfolder must be named after the animal class (e.g., `Bear`, `Bird`, `Cat`, etc.).
+- Inside each subfolder, include multiple image files representing that class (e.g., `bear_image_1.jpg`, `bear_image_2.jpg`, etc.).

+**Key characteristics:**
+- Images organized in subfolders by class
+- Supported formats: JPG, JPEG, PNG
+- Recommended size: **224x224 pixels** (auto-resized if needed)
+- Balanced class distribution improves performance

+---

+## 🚀 How to Use

+1. Place your dataset inside the `dataset/` folder as described above.
+2. Open and run `Animal_project.ipynb` sequentially:
+   - 📁 Dataset split into train/test sets
+   - 🧠 Model construction, training, evaluation
+   - 💾 Model saved as `.h5` and `.keras`
+3. Use the provided prediction function to classify new images.

+---

+## 📊 Model Performance

+- **Training Accuracy:** ~100%
+- **Validation Accuracy:** ~96.7%

+---

+## 💾 Saved Models

+Two formats of the trained model are saved:

+- `animal_classifier_resnet50.h5` – Traditional HDF5 format
+- `animal_classifier_resnet50.keras` – Recommended modern Keras format

+---

+## 🔍 Prediction Example

+Use the built-in function to predict on a new image: and replace it with the location of the image to be tested.